Blog · Analysis · Last reviewed June 23, 2026

 The Citation Machine Enters the Court

 AI hallucinated citations are not just lawyer mistakes.
-They are failures in the institutional machinery that turns text into authority.
+They expose the machinery that turns text, sources, and verification into legal authority.

 A Source-Discipline Crisis